 Building codes, permits, and inspections all work together hand in hand.
 Building codes are written because of actual, true, real events that have taken place.
-For example: The Great Chicago Fire, where everything (including the sidewalks) was constructed of wood, taught us about the spread of fire and multiple night club fires such as The Station fire in Rhode Island taught everyone why we need lit exit signs, limits on the number of people allowed in places, etc. Because homes are a much smaller scale, we typically don't hear about what happens to them on the news.
+Because homes are on a much smaller scale, we typically don't hear about what happens to them on the news.
 Although a smaller scale, they still have the same issues.
 People still need to be able to get out in an emergency and the house needs to be able to withstand natural and man made disasters.

 Following is a break down list of all residential inspections in the order they are performed.
 Every project is unique and may not require all inspections due to the scope of work.
 Required inspections are by request.
 Please remember to request them at each check point.